anaibol/awesome-serverless/README.md

 * [IBM OpenWhisk](https://developer.ibm.com/openwhisk/) - Distributed compute service to execute application logic in response to events.
 * [iron.io](https://www.iron.io/platform/ironworker/) - Isolates code and dependencies of individual tasks so they can be processed on demand.
 * [weblab.io](https://weblab.io/) - Microservices at your fingertips.
-* [Peer5](https://www.peer5.com/) - The Serverless CDN.
+* [Peer5](https://www.peer5.com/) - The serverless CDN.
 Limitless, affordable video delivery.
 More traffic means a stronger network.
 * [Auth0 Webtasks](https://webtask.io/) - Run code with an HTTP call.
 No provisioning.
 No deployment.
 * [Webscripts](https://www.webscript.io/) - Scripting on the web.
 * [APItools](https://www.apitools.com/).